Geoengineering Terminology — A Living Guide

 What constitutes the effective governance of proposed Geoengineering technologies remains open to debate.
 In C2G2’s view, it includes regulation, broad participation in decision making, transparency and access to information at the international, national, and subnational levels, and needs to apply to research, testing and deployment.

 Good governance needs to take a precautionary, deliberative and evidence-based risk management approach, which weighs potential outcomes against the reality of a warming world.
-This risk-risk approach needs to examine the totality of the risks of mitigation, adaptation, Carbon Removal and Solar Geoengineering, and be measured against implementation of the Sustainable Development agenda.
+This risk-risk approach needs to examine the totality of the risks of mitigation, adaptation, Carbon Dioxide Removal and Solar Radiation Modification, and be measured against implementation of the Sustainable Development agenda.
 It must take account of different perceptions of risk by different stakeholders, and be informed by sound ethical principles, which consider the international justice of actions with different impacts in different geographical locations, as well as justice for future generations.

-As largescale Carbon Removal technologies rise up the agenda, some supporters are seeking to delink them from the broader concept of Geoengineering, and rather site them within the spectrum of Mitigation.
+As largescale Carbon Dioxide Removal technologies rise up the agenda, some supporters are seeking to delink them from the broader concept of Geoengineering, and rather site them within the spectrum of Mitigation.

-Some believe that if these new Carbon Removal technologies are described as Geoengineering, important actors in international climate policy may find it difficult to join that conversation, or avoid it altogether.
+Some believe that if these new Carbon Dioxide Removal technologies are described as Geoengineering, important actors in international climate policy may find it difficult to join that conversation, or avoid it altogether.
 If these new technologies are described as Mitigation, or some variation thereof, those same actors might feel more able to engage, without fear of abandoning the core message that Mitigation remains paramount.

 Excessive optimism about the extent or success of future Mitigation efforts may also be considered a moral hazard, by reducing interest in potential additional technologies to achieve temperature targets or reduce climate impacts.
 See C2G2’s blog optimism and prudence in geoengineering governance for a discussion of these issues.